bigboydiamonds/merkle-distributor/README.md

 ## To Deploy Merkle Distributor
 Ensure .env variables are set.

+Update `CLAIM_TOKEN_ADDRESS` in `scripts/deployMerkleDistributor.js` for the token address you wish to Airdrop / allow Users to claim.

 Update scripts/claimData.json for { receipient_address:claimable_token_amount } entries.

 {{ claimable_token_amount }} should be listed in the token’s native big number format—for example, if the token has 18 decimals (like ETH), then 1 ETH should be written as 1000000000000000000; if the token has 8 decimals (like BTC), then 1 BTC should be 100000000.